MrPlusGH/NPlusMiner/README.md

       2. Hit "Start"
 Fee:

-      There is a 8 minutes per day fee (0.5%), that can be changed in the config (Minimum is 3 - 0.2%) When less than 3 minutes is set, lottery is 0 or any walue between 3 and 8
+      There is a 8 minutes per day fee (0.5%).
+      Devs are doing their best to make NPlusminer your best tool.
+We have a fair fee distribution system to contributors.

 *****